Department of Biological Sciences,

 8.1- Pre-Linnean References for the Macaronesian Flora.-- With a focus on the pre-Linnaean collections of the Sloane Herbarium (Natural History Museum, London), we are examining early plant exploration and taxonomic accounts for the floras of the Macaronesian Islands (Madeira, Azores, Canaries, and Cape Verde).
 Through our research we have found the earliest documented herbaria for Madeira (by Sir Hans Sloane in 1687; Taxon 59: 598-612, 2010) and the Canary Islands (by James Cuninghame in 1697; Taxon 60: 1734-1753, 2011).
 We are also investigating pre-Linnaean references for the cultivation of plants from these islands at botanical gardens of Europe (Revista de la Academia Canaria de Ciencias 23: 113-143, 2012).
 This research is being undertaken in collaboration with Dr. A. Santos Guerra (Botanic Garden of Orotava, Tenerife), Dr. M. Menezes de Sequeira (University of Madeira), Dr. M. Carine and Dr. C. Jarvis (both at the Natural History Museum of London), and Dr. Mike Maunder (Florida International University).

-8.2.- Early accounts for the Flora of Puerto Rico.-- Under the leadership of Dr. Eugenio Santiago (University of Puerto Rico) and in collaboration with Dr. Lazaro Sanchez-Pinto (Natural Sciences Museum of Tenerife) we are also studying the life and works of Domingo Bello y Espinosa, author of the first floristic treatment for Puerto Rico in the late 19th century.
+8.2.- Early accounts for the Flora of Puerto Rico.-- Under the leadership of Dr. Eugenio Santiago (University of Puerto Rico) and in collaboration with Dr. Lazaro Sanchez-Pinto (Natural Sciences Museum of Tenerife) we are also studying the life and works of Domingo Bello y Espinosa, author of the first floristic treatment for Puerto Rico in the late 19th century (Makaronesia: in press).

 From left to right: Dr. C. Jarvis,